benlmaoujoud/Is_Sorted/README.md

 # Is_Sorted (ASC & DESC)
-Algorithm to check if an Array is Sorted Or not
+Algorithm to check if an Array is Sorted Or not (ascending and descending order)